Watch Key Terms to Know

 T-Bird Jewels: Your Guide to Luxury Timepieces

-As a premier Las Vegas jeweler and an Authorized Rolex Dealer, T-Bird Jewels is equipped with the expertise and experience to answer any questions you might have about luxury watches.
-We serve clients not only from Las Vegas, but also from nearby cities like Henderson, North Las Vegas, and Summerlin.
+As a premier Las Vegas jeweler, T-Bird Jewels is equipped with the expertise and experience to answer any questions you might have about luxury watches.
+We serve clients not only from Las Vegas, but also from nearby cities like Henderson, North Las Vegas, and Las Vegas.
 Beyond our impeccable timepiece selection, we offer battery watch replacement, watch repair, and other timepiece and jewelry services.
 Call us at (702) 256-3900 or visit our showroom today, and see what legendary customer service feels like.